ballerina-attic/gmail-spreadsheet-integration/README.md

-# Google Sheets GMail Integration
+# Google Sheets Gmail Integration

 Google Sheets is an online spreadsheet that lets users to create and format spreadsheets and simultaneously work with other people.
 Gmail is a free, web-based e-mail service provided by Google.

-> This guide walks you through the process of using Google Sheets and GMail using Ballerina language.
+> This guide walks you through the process of using Google Sheets and Gmail using Ballerina language.

 The following are the sections available in this guide.